-Any deferred pension which was earned before 1 June 2008 will increase each year between your date of leaving and retirement by the lower of 5% or the rise in inflation, currently measured using the Consumer Prices Index (CPI).
+Any deferred pension which was earned before 6 April 2009 will normally increase each year between your date of leaving and retirement by the lower of 5% or the rise in inflation, currently measured using the Consumer Prices Index (CPI).

-For pension earned from 1 June 2008, your deferred pension will increase each year between your date of leaving and retirement by the lower of 2.5% or the rise in inflation, currently measured using the CPI.
+For pension benefits built up on or after 6 April 2009, your deferred pension will increase each year between your date of leaving and retirement by the lower of 2.5% or the rise in inflation, currently measured using the CPI.

-Once you have retired, your pension will increase as shown in the section 'How does my pension increase?' on page 9.
+Once you have retired, your pension will increase as shown in the section 'How does my pension increase?' on page [9].